Urenda Rencoret Orrego & Dörr

 What is the supervisory authority / regulator in charge of data protection?

-The Transparency Council, among its other tasks, is in charge of overseeing that public entities comply with the DPL.
+Currently, Chile does not have a Data Protection Agency.
+However, the Transparency Council, among its other tasks, is in charge of overseeing that public entities comply with the Current Privacy Law.
 Also, the National Consumers Agency has certain supervisory powers regarding personal data of consumers processed within a consumer relationship.

 Is there a requirement to register with a supervisory authority / regulator?